Dasarro/AI-CSP/README.md

 	etc.
 * **Constraints** – in this problem constraints are stated pretty clearly.
 There are 3 types of constraints in the implementation:
 	* Equality constraints – they relate to constraints like "Nationality X drinks Y"
-	* Neighbourhood contraints – "Nationality X lives next to/to the right of house painted Y"
+	* Neighbourhood constraints – "Nationality X lives next to/to the right of house painted Y"
-	* Position constraint – "Nationality X lives in Yth house"
+	* Position constraint – "Nationality X lives in Y-th house"

 ## AI algorithms

 ### Backtracking
-This algorithm picks the first available value from the domain removing it from the available choices and check whether all constraints are still satisfied.
-If so, it proceeds to the next variable, else it continue to pick the values from the domain.
-If the domain becomes empty, there is when the backtrack happen – it resets the changes done to the current variable, goes back, tries another value from the previous variable and from there tries to proceed in the same manner.
+This algorithm picks the first available value from the domain removing it from the available choices and checks whether all constraints are still satisfied.
+If so, it proceeds to the next variable, else it continues to pick the values from the domain.
+If the domain becomes empty, there is when the backtrack happens – it resets the changes done to the current variable, goes back, tries another value from the previous variable and from there tries to proceed in the same manner.
 When all variables have their values and no constraints are violated – the algorithm successfully finished its work, and if it is at the first variable and its domain is empty – it means that no solution could be found.

 ### Backtracking with forward checking
-This algorithm use all the previous principles, but there is one, big change – after an successful assignment, it removes values from the next variables' domains that does not satisfy the constraints.
+This algorithm uses all the previous principles, but there is one big change – after a successful assignment, it removes values from the next variables' domains that do not satisfy the constraints.
 Now, in order to backtrack, in the iterative approach, we have to store historical domains to be able to perform all the checks once again for another value assignment.
-In recursive approach, it is done somewhat automatically, since after one of the recursive calls fails to proceed the previous call will be taken from the stack with the previous domains state.
+In the recursive approach, it is done somewhat automatically, since after one of the recursive calls fails to proceed the previous call will be taken from the stack with the previous domains' state.

 ## Performance analysis
 The problems will be tested in regard to time of execution and the number of value assignments.